UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 ## Side Effects and Pure Functions

-By considering how we use state in our programs, we can improve our programming by making it more predictable, reliable, and testable.
+By considering how we use state in our programs, we can make our programming more predictable, reliable, and testable.
 One way to achieve this is by adopting functional programming principles, which promote the use of pure functions that do not modify any external state and rely only on their input parameters to produce their output.
 Pure functions are easier to reason about and test, and they enable